ChristianSi/lytspel/samples/NOTE.md

-This directory contains the tradspell version of of a few sample texts -- the corresponding Lytspel version is dynamically created by the web app.
+This directory contains the tradspell version of a few sample texts -- the corresponding Lytspel version is dynamically created by the web app.